 A green result does not mean MCP is risk-free.
 It means the current credential model appears more governable than the other states and still needs discipline as scopes, tools, and users expand.

 This problem is not solved by another score.
-It is solved by policy, procedure, evidence, incident controls, and implementation ownership, which sit in ACT Tier 2 Professional.
+It is solved by policy, procedure, evidence, incident controls, and implementation ownership, which sit in AI Controls Professional.

 Use the credential governance screen when approval is not enough and the real question is whether tokens, scopes, and revocation paths are defensible under pressure.